spdx/spdx-spec/docs/conformance.md

 ## 5.5 Security Profile compliance point <a name="5.5"></a>

-The security profile captures security-related information when producing or consuming SPDX content.
+The Security Profile captures security-related information when producing or consuming SPDX content.

 Software that conforms to the SPDX specification at the security profile